Kruf, J.P. (2012). Ecosystem City® Component Colour Basic Wheel with connection lines.

 The extended wheel

+Clockwise, starting at 12:00, the components are described and explained.
 The extended colour wheel regards a limited selection of extra types of organisations – the components of the Ecosystem City® – which from the perspective of city management play on average a major role in discussions, debates and decisions.
-They are positioned alongside the government, business and civil society triangle.

 Finance organisations (Pantone® Silver) enable the flow of money.
 Financing is their main function, i.e. accepting deposits from the public, creating credit, lending and investing, performed either directly or indirectly through capital markets.
 Banks and investors belong to this component.
 The emerge as cooperation, state-owned or privately owned.